AlexXanderGrib/sweet-decorators/README.md

 1. If you're injecting dependency as property, please add `!`, to indicate TS that property will not be initialized in constructor
 2. Check property dependencies in runtime, because they provided `asynchronously by getter`
 3. If you want to get dependencies reliably, you can use `injectAsync` method
-4. If dependency, that `injectAsync` method is waiting for, is not provided, it may hang execution of your code
+4. If dependency, that `injectAsync` method is waiting for, is not provided, it will hang execution of your code

 ## Method hooks: `@Before`, `@After`, `@Around`, `@BeforeAsync`, `@AfterAsync`, `@AroundAsync`